6vx/sveltekittest/README.md

 Just making a pretty plain standard implementation of a basic app UI, filling with some data I like.
 Nothing fancy.
 Just want to try out the new Svelte kit update.

+# Deploying to AWS Amplify
+## Thanks to Ourson and J in the Discord chat

+npm i -D @sveltejs/adapter-static@next was required.
+Initially was on incorrect adapter branch.

 # create-svelte